How To Get Better At Golf Without Lessons

 Final Thoughts

 Ultimately, how you improve at golf is up to you.
-Whether you want to get better without golf lessons or with the help of an golf professional, what you do in between lessons or rounds is going to pay real dividends.
+Whether you want to get better without golf lessons or with the help of a golf professional, what you do in between lessons or rounds is going to pay real dividends.

 The tips detailed in this article will help you fix everything from a slice to a hook, even to stop topping the ball!
 No matter what the flaw in your golf game, you can get better.

-And there is one secret that never fails to help you play better golf... have fun!
+And there is one secret that never fails to help you play better golf, have fun!

 Photo of author